“What’s considered a good pilot amongst fighter pilots?”

-In a rare moment of clarity, I suddenly conjured several traits that I knew, viscerally, were key to success both in air combat and—equally important—in the ready room.
+In a rare moment of clarity, I suddenly conjured several traits that I knew, viscerally, were key to success both in air combat and—equally important—in the A common area where squadron aircrew congregate, socialize, and brief & debrief missions..
 Some may dispute these responses.
 Others may argue these unimaginative answers are key to success in any pursuit.
 But, hey, for a public education I thought I did pretty well:

 The first trait that rushed to mind was that a ‘good’ fighter pilot must have good situational awareness.
 See, there are three types of SA: good, bad, and none.

 Good SA means you have an accurate mental picture of your position, velocity, and status in time and space, and identical information on other aircraft or assets that matter in the moment.
 A podcast listener once asked whether good SA can be bred or is otherwise naturally adapted.
 I believe it results from experience.

 Bad SA means you think you have an accurate mental assessment of what’s going on but, in fact, reality is far different.
 This is the most dangerous of the three.